samueledelia/PACS-Challenge2/README.md

 - Matrix-vector multiplication
 - Header-only implementation for easy integration into existing projects
 - Everyone should be able to run the Makefile!
 - Try to learn to use Doxygen to comment on your function/classes/methods.
-There are plenty of examples in the Examples code.
-- Printout in low-level functions Normally you do not want cout<< in low-level functions.
-Printout is made in the main or in specialized functions called at a high level in the code.
-This is for efficiency since printouts are computationally expensive.
-Sometimes, you may want to have a verbose option for debugging or testing.
-This is a case where using CPP macros is fine.

-#ifndef NDEBUG

-... print

-#endif

-or

-#ifdef VERBOSE

-print

-#endif

-Another technique is the callback technique, an example is in the NewtonSolver Example

-If it is an error message, use std::cerr not std::cout.
+- Add Chrono.hpp to time the speed!